raceintospace/raceintospace/README.md

 Windows
 -------

-_NOTE: The game may not successfully compile in Windows.
-See #498, #128, #57 for details.
+**NOTE:** The game may not successfully compile in Windows.
+See Issues #498, #128, #57 for details.

-To run the latest version of the game you may have to install Ubuntu (or one of its variants) in a VM, such as in Oracle VirtualBox, then follow the Debian/Ubuntu instructions above._
+To run the latest version of the game you may have to install Ubuntu (or one of its variants) in a VM, such as in Oracle VirtualBox, then follow the Debian/Ubuntu instructions above.

 Ingredients: